Cannabis vs. Illness

-Cancer – Cannabis reduces the gut wrenching nausea caused by chemotherapy, while it stimulates the appetite to help patients eat and combat excessive weight loss. lt reduces pain and helps patients sleep and rest.
-Often it raises the patient’s spirits and mood, improving their will to live and chance to recovery.
-Cannabis also relieves leg cramps, headaches, chronic fatigue and pain.
+Cancer – Cannabis reduces gut-wrenching nausea caused by chemotherapy, while it stimulates the appetite to help patients eat and combat excessive weight loss. lt reduces pain and helps patients sleep and rest.
+Often it raises the patient’s spirits and mood, improving their will to live and chance to recover.
+Cannabis also relieves leg cramps, headaches, chronic fatigue, and pain.

 Chronic Pain – Cannabis blocks pain pathways in the central nervous system.
 Severe chronic pain is commonly treated with opiate narcotics – codeine, morphine, and oxycodone.
 The opiates are addictive and may become less effective as patients develop a tolerance to them.
 Cannabis relieves pain associated with nerve damage and inflammation.
 Cannabis may also provide relief for injured tissues, specifically by alleviating inflammation around damaged nerves.
 Cannabis is distinctly effective for neuritis and neuropathy – pain caused by inflamed or damaged nerves.

-Gastrointestinal Disorders – Cannabis stimulates appetite, settles the gastrointestinal tract, calms stomach and relaxes the colon.
-Patients report relief from symptoms such as pain, cramping, inflammation, diarrhea and weight loss.
+Gastrointestinal Disorders – Cannabis stimulates appetite, settles the gastrointestinal tract, calms the stomach and relaxes the colon.
+Patients report relief from symptoms such as pain, cramping, inflammation, diarrhea, and weight loss.

 Multiple Sclerosis – Cannabinoids help many patients with Multiple Sclerosis to remain tremor and convulsion free with no toxicity, behavioral impairment or tolerance.